-Pure Storage® announces the launch of Cloud Block Store for Amazon Web Services (AWS), which offers a way for Pure Storage platforms to be extended into the cloud.
-In this blog/demo I would like to show you the benefits of running Cassandra cluster on Pure Storage Cloud Block Store for AWS.
+Pure Storage® launch of Cloud Block Store for Amazon Web Services (AWS) offers a way for Pure platforms to be extended into the cloud.
+In this blog/demo, see the benefits of running Cassandra on Pure Storage Cloud Block Store for AWS.
 I chose to demo Cassandra because it is one of the top 5 NoSQL databases in AWS based on this survey.

 I built another Cassandra cluster directly on EBS for comparison.
 AWS even has a best practices guide that recommends flash storage.

 The following value propositions are covered in this demo:

 - Data reduction of Cassandra data on Cloud Block Store

 - Maximum Resiliency of Cassandra cluster on Cloud Block Store using ActiveCluster.

 - Using Cloud Block Store instantaneous snapshots to protect or clone Cassandra cluster.

 The data reduction on Cloud Block Store is around 2.4 to 3.0 for the data and commit logs volumes.
 The data on Cassandra table was not compressed.
 This reduces the storage footprint by a big factor on Cloud Block Store.
 On AWS Elastic Block Store there is no data reduction.